Best Android phone with removable battery 2025

 Reasons to avoid

-The HMD Skyline might not be the best phone under $400, but it certianly is one of the most unique offerings in that segment.
-Most importantly though, it's one of the few good Android phones with removable batteries that can be easily bought in the United States.
-You can buy it directly off HMD's site or via it's official pages on Amazon, Best Buy, Target, and Macy's.
-The main selling point of the Skyline is that it can be easily opened up and serviced by anyone, and this includes replacing the battery.
+The HMD Skyline might not be one of the best cheap Android phones, but it certainly is among the most unique offerings in the price segment.
+Most importantly though, it's one of the few good Android phones with removable batteries that can be easily purchased in the United States.
+You can buy it directly off HMD's website or even via retailers such as Amazon and Target.
+The main selling point of the HMD Skyline is that it can be effortlessly opened up and serviced by anyone, and this includes replacing the battery.

 In our experience, the HMD Skyline reminded us of a cross between the Nokia N9 and one of the later Lumia models.
-HMD has given it pretty decent specs too, when you consider many of the other options on this list.
-It runs a slightly customized version of Android 14, and is powered by a Qualcomm Snapdragon 7s Gen 2 SoC.
-You get a choice between 8GB or 12GB of RAM, and 128GB or 256GB of storage.
+HMD has given it pretty decent set of specs too, when you consider many of the other options featured on this list.
+It runs a slightly customized version of Android 14 and is powered by a Qualcomm Snapdragon 7s Gen 2 SoC.
+You also get a choice between 8GB or 12GB of RAM, and 128GB or 256GB of onboard storage.

-The rest of the specs of the HMD Skyline are notable too.
-It has a 6.55-inch Full-HD p-OLED display, three rear camera which includes a telephoto, and a sizable 4,600mAh battery with support for 15W Qi2 wireless charging.
-HMD sells the Skyline unlocked in the U.S. and claims that it works with pretty much all major carriers (GSM and CDMA).
+The rest of the specs of the HMD Skyline are notable as well.
+It has a 6.55-inch Full-HD p-OLED panel, a triple-lens rear camera setup which includes a telephoto unit, and a sizable 4,600mAh battery with support for 15W Qi2 wireless charging.
+HMD sells the Skyline unlocked in the U.S. and the company claims that it works with most carriers, with the exception of Verizon and all MVNOs that use its network.

 Attribute | Quick look | Score |